 - Create the action(s) that will be applied as a result of the first condition being in place.

 - Where applicable, create the otherwise action(s) based on other conditions being in place.

 To create conditions, first choose the process element you want the condition to apply to – such as a form, set of forms, a field/control or set of fields.
 This could also be a set of common fields associated with all process instances, such as Process ID, Status or Modified by, see image below.

-Next, depending on whether the rule is applied to a text-based field or date-based field, choose from 13 text operators or 25 date operators and one additional user picker operator, as shown in the image below.
+Next, depending on whether the rule is applied to text-based fields, date fields or user picker fields, choose from 13 text operators, 25 date operators and one additional user picker operator, as shown in the image below.

 Then choose a value, this could be typed in text, number(s), date(s), form(s) or field(s).

 In the case of multiple conditions, you can use And or Or to create a group of compound conditions: